Size does indeed matter! Let us clarify what we mean by this now that we have your attention, at least in terms of placing.

 Those of you who are above 6 feet tall should find the Tank’s Superstroke grips quite comfortable.

 Another intriguing aspect is that you may select between two conventional shaft lengths – -35 and 38 inches, both with a full-shaft offset – in this regard.
-This, along with the Tank counterweight (375-gram head and a heavier butt), results in a putter that is very steady.
+This, along with the Tank counterweight (375-gram head and a heavier butt), results in a very steady putter.

 - Stability in spades

 - Increased MOI improves forgiving and plays well from 20 ft.

 - Priced reasonably

 - The grips will be too big for you if you don’t have huge hands

 If you’re over 6 feet tall and can’t imagine taking a bent-over posture without your back suffering, the SeeMore SB1, also known as Broomstick, is a good alternative.

 This putter is built for a tall player, with a custom shaft (38 to 52 inches) and a super-heavy head (a whopping 495 grams).
 If that’s not enough, you may even have a counterweight variation made to order (with either a 30-gram or 50-gram grip weight).

 Aside from the weight and length, the SB1 has one more unique feature: a slightly updated RifleScope alignment mechanism that makes aligning putts incredibly simple.
 Of course, the SB1 is center shafted, as are all of the current SeeMore putters, which adds to the forgiveness.